 For very precise applications, re-fixturing the part in the machining cell after hardening can be challenging as the datum structures have moved or been distorted.

-There are conventional machining solutions for addressing all of the above problems such as advanced cutting tool materials and tooling methods and high performance machining centers but they all add additional time or cost to the process.
+There are conventional machining solutions for addressing all of the above problems such as advanced cutting tool materials and tooling methods, as well as high performance machining centers, but these all add additional time or cost to the process.

 Finally, there are some forming processes that require the material to be in the annealed state.
 Coining is a prime example where the impact forces during the operation could easily damage or wear the small features on a coining die if the workpiece material were hardened.
 In the example process flow diagram shown below, coining is used to create the staple forming pockets for a linear stapler anvil in a surgical tool.
 This process requires many extra steps just to accommodate the softened material.

 Alternatively, if you could create these features directly in a hardened part using pulsed electrochemical machining (PECM), also referred to as precision electrochemical machining, you could avoid multiple extra steps and the lead time required for outsourcing the heat treatment, thereby reducing time and cost while increasing part quality or consistency.